endpass/open-keystore-protocol/README.md

 as "Not Logged In", "Rate Limit Exceeeded", etc.
 4. Client prompts user to visit `loginUrl` and authenticate.
 After successful authentication, go to step 5.
-5. Client requests `/accounts` and displays the user's accounts in its interface.
+5. User clicks "Log in".
+Client requests `/accounts` and displays the user's accounts in its interface.
 6. When the user needs to sign a transaction, client requests the account's encrypted keystore from `/accounts/{account}` and prompts the user for a